yexin01/ing-sw-2023-ye-rossi-rondi-russo/README.md

 - CLI

-The CLI can be runned by inserting `0` after running the jar.
+The CLI can be run by inserting `0` after running the jar.

 For the best game experience, it is suggested to run the CLI on a default Mac power shell or on Windows Terminal for Windows users.

-Then you need to insert your nickname (2-20 characters) and the desidered connection (port and ip for socket/RMI).
+Then you need to insert your nickname (2-20 characters) and the desired connection (port and ip for socket/RMI).

 Inside the global lobby, you will be able to create a new lobby or join a specific/random lobby.

-*Note*: It is hardly recommended to use a black background power shell to fully enjoy the CLI functionalities.
+*Note*: It is highly recommended to use a black background power shell to fully enjoy the CLI functionalities.

 <sub>Example of CLI</sub>